ReBirth – the seminal software studio – has gotten some love from Propellerhead, with a new update.

 SPARK Vintage Drum Machines brings 30 legendary drum machines to the musician.

 Intuitive and powerful, this software is much more than your typical sample player.
 By mixing high quality samples and virtual analog synthesis (based on TAE®), Spark Vintage Drum Machines manages to capture the unique soul of these instruments.
+From the classic percussion sounds of the Roland CR-78 and Korg Mini Pops 7 to the heavy punch of the TR-series, all the top producers’ boutique models are available in one single easy-to-use interface.

 - 30 legendary drum machines including: Roland TR-808, TR-707, TR-909, CR-78, Korg KPR-77, Mini Pops 7, LinnDrum, Yamaha RX5, Maestro Rhythm King MKII, Simmons SDS V,…